 Each organization will have different needs and requirements for their approval processes.
 But we’ve come up with a framework for outlining an approval process that every business should follow regardless of size, growth, or number of stakeholders involved.

 The foundation of your approval process lies in your company’s spend culture.
 How does your organization currently handle making purchases?
 What are the normal behaviors, practices, and values in place when it comes to making important decisions on spending?
 These organizational values and expectations are referred to as spend culture, and will go on to impact how an organization works to outline an approval process.
 All steps taken to create and follow an official approval process will build atop this baseline that is spend culture.

 If you make an effort to truly understand your spend culture, you will have an easier time shaping and guiding it as your company evolves.
 Your spend culture, and therefore your approval processes will continue to take shape as your teams expand and change, helping you to have more control over executing those shared company practices and values.

 How is your organization divided into departments and teams?
-Is there a procurement team or does procurement fall under the umbrella of finance?
+Is there a purchasing and procurement team or does procurement fall under the umbrella of finance?
 Do you operate with a VP of finance, a CFO, or comptroller?
 The organizational hierarchy of your teams and departments will influence who is assigned as an approver, and at what stage, in an approval process.
 This structure is especially important to organizations dealing with indirect procurement as it involves the entire company, from the average requester to the highest level of professional approver.